mikigraf/runmill/README.md

   └──────────────── wait for more work ←─────────────────┘
 ```

+Runmill is not another coding agent and it is not a replacement for CI.
+It is the deterministic delivery loop around the agents you already use.

 ### Queue

-Runmill watches Linear, filters eligible issues, routes each issue to the right repository, and
-uses a Git-backed lease so two workers cannot take the same task.
+Runmill watches Linear for eligible work, routes each issue to the right repository, and claims it using a Git-backed lease so two workers cannot accidentally take the same task.

 ### Run

-Each issue gets an isolated workspace, a bounded task packet, an implementer, and explicit cost,
+Every issue gets its own isolated workspace and a bounded task packet.

-time, and risk limits.
-Durable state preserves the run through interruptions.
+Codex or Claude Code implements the change within the configured time, cost, and risk limits.
+Run state is durable, so an interruption does not mean starting from zero.

 ### Verify

+Runmill checks the actual candidate commit, not whatever happens to be in the workspace later.

-Required checks run against the exact candidate commit in a clean checkout.
-Missing or stale
+Required checks run against that commit in a clean checkout.
+If evidence is missing or stale, the run stops.
-evidence stops the run.

 ### Review

-A separate reviewer starts with fresh context and must account for every acceptance criterion.
+The reviewer starts from fresh context instead of inheriting the implementer's reasoning.

-Blocking findings enter a bounded fix loop; unresolved uncertainty escalates to a person.
+It has to account for every acceptance criterion.
+Blocking findings go through a bounded fix loop.
+If Runmill cannot establish enough confidence to continue, it gives the run to a person.

 ### Deliver

-Runmill pushes the branch, opens the pull request, waits for CI, applies the configured merge
-policy, updates the backlog, and records the outcome.
+Once the gates pass, Runmill pushes the branch, opens the GitHub pull request, waits for CI, applies the configured merge policy, and updates the backlog.

 ### Repeat

-Runmill takes the next eligible issue.
-When the queue is empty, it waits instead of terminating.
+Then it takes the next issue.

+If there is nothing to do, it waits.

+That sounds obvious, but it is an important difference from scripts that process one task and terminate.
+Runmill is meant to keep a real engineering queue moving.

+## Agents write code.
+Deterministic code owns the workflow.

+There is one boundary in Runmill that is deliberate:

+**The agent can propose and review code.
+It does not get to own the delivery system.**

+Agents do not mutate the backlog, push branches, create pull requests, or merge changes directly.
+Runmill's deterministic orchestration code owns those effects.

-## One issue, one engineering run
+For every issue, Runmill keeps an engineering run containing:

-An engineering run is Runmill's durable unit of work:

-- the selected issue, repository, and base revision;
+* the issue, repository, and base revision;
-- implementer and reviewer configuration;
+* the implementer and reviewer configuration;
+* the candidate commit and verification evidence;
-- candidate commit, check evidence, and independent review;
+* the independent review;
-- intended and completed external side effects;
+* intended and completed external effects;
-- pull request, CI, and merge-policy status; and
+* PR, CI, and merge-policy state; and
-- the reason the work continued, stopped, retried, escalated, or entered quarantine.
+* why the run continued, retried, stopped, escalated, or entered quarantine.

-SQLite is the system of record. `.runmill/log.md` is the readable, timestamped journal of completed
-deliveries and merges.
+SQLite is the system of record. `.runmill/log.md` gives you a readable, timestamped journal of completed deliveries and merges.

-## Your agents code.
-Runmill owns the delivery loop.

-Codex or Claude Code implements and reviews the change.
-Runmill decides what is eligible, acquires
-the lease, constructs the workspace, runs required checks, controls pushes and pull requests,
-applies merge policy, and records every transition and external effect.

-**Agents never own backlog mutations, pushes, pull requests, or merges; deterministic
-orchestration code does.**

-This is the boundary: language models propose and inspect software changes; deterministic code
-owns workflow state and irreversible effects.
-Runmill does not claim the code is correct.
-It
+Runmill does **not** claim that an agent-generated change is correct.

-records what was checked, what was reviewed, which policy ran, and why the change was allowed to
+It tells you something much more defensible: exactly what was checked, what was reviewed, which policy ran, and why Runmill allowed the change to continue.
-continue.

 ## Quick start

-Runmill is not published to npm yet:
+Runmill is not on npm yet.

 ```bash
 git clone https://github.com/mikigraf/runmill.git